-- Social Security and Medicare taxes are owed on unreported tip income
+- Social Security and Medicare taxes owed on unreported tip income.

-- You received a distribution from a medical savings account (MSA) or a health savings account (HSA)
+- You received a distribution from a retirement plan, medical savings account (MSA), or health savings account (HSA).

 How to Determine Your Tax Filing Status

-Married filing separately (MFS): This will usually result in a higher tax liability.
-But there are times when it makes sense.
+This will usually result in higher tax liability.
+But, there are times when it makes sense.
 This can happen when one partner is self-employed and makes much less money than the other.
 It can also make sense if one partner has a much higher level of deductible itemized expenses.
 You may also want to file separately if you lived apart during the year.

-Head of household (HOH): You can claim this status when you are a single taxpayer, legally separated, or when your spouse didn’t live with you during the second half of the tax year.
-But here is the determining factor: you must have a qualifying child or dependent, for which you paid at least half of their support.
+You can claim this status when you are a single taxpayer, legally separated, or when your spouse didn’t live with you during the second half of the tax year.
+But, here is the determining factor: you must have a qualifying child or dependent for which you paid at least half of their support.

 DIY Tax Preparation

-A CPA is a professionally licensed accountant who works in public accounting, and usually prepares income taxes.
-To get the license, you have to pass a rigorous multi-day examination, and meet certain state issued education and experience levels.
-CPAs are best used by people who have the most complicated tax returns.
+A CPA is a professionally licensed accountant who works in public accounting and usually prepares income taxes.
+To get licensed, CPAs must pass a rigorous multi-day examination, and meet certain state-issued education and experience levels.
+CPAs are best for people who have the most complicated tax returns.

-EAs aren’t accountants (or CPAs), but they are licensed to prepare taxes, as well as represent their clients before the IRS.
-They generally charge lower preparation fees then CPAs.
+EAs aren’t accountants (or CPAs), but they’re licensed to prepare taxes and represent their clients before the IRS.
+EAs generally charge lower preparation fees than CPAs.